Zygmunt Janiszewski: Career

 Janiszewski taught at the University of Lwów and was professor at the University of Warsaw.
 At the outbreak of World War I he was a soldier in the Polish Legions of Józef Piłsudski, and took part in operations around Volyn.
 Along with other officers, he refused to swear an oath of allegiance to the Austrian government.
 He subsequently left the Legions and went into hiding under an assumed identity, Zygmunt Wicherkiewicz, in Boiska, near Zwoleń.
 From Boiska he moved on to Ewin, near Włoszczowa, where he directed a shelter for homeless children.

-In 1917 he published an article "O potrzebach matematyki w Polsce" ("On the Needs of Mathematics in Poland") in the journal Nauka Polska (Polish Learning), thus initiating the Polish School of Mathematics.
+In 1917 he published an article "O potrzebach matematyki w Polsce" ("On the Needs of Mathematics in Poland") in the journal Nauka Polska (Polish Science), thus initiating the Polish School of Mathematics.
 He also founded the journal Fundamenta Mathematicae.
 Janiszewski proposed the journal's name in 1919, but the first issue was published only after his death in 1920.

 Janiszewski devoted the family property that he had inherited from his father to charity and education.
 He also donated all the prize money that he received from mathematical awards and competitions to the education and development of young Polish students.